|1||Purdue University-Main Campus||West Lafayette, Indiana|

 - Avian and Exotic Animal Medicine

 - Veterinary Microbiology

-Tarleton State is also working with McLennan Community College for students who wish to earn an Associate’s degree in Veterinary Technology while working toward a Bachelor’s.
+Tarleton State is also working with McLennan Community College for students who wish to earn a veterinary technician associate degree while working toward a Bachelor’s.

 Northern Virginia Community College

+Northern Virginia Community College has one of the top online vet tech degrees.
 The part-time Veterinary Technician program at Northern Virginia Community College may be completed in approximately three years.
-Classes must be taken in sequence for eight semesters with summer semesters required.
+Classes at this vet tech school must be taken in sequence for eight semesters with summer semesters required.

 Though all classes are offered online, students should expect to have to visit the Loudoun campus an average of three times per semester.